Hemp Flowers: The Complete Guide to Legal CBD Hemp Buds

 The distinction is clear: cannabis light is a wellness product, not a substance that alters the mind.

 The European Court of Justice ruled in 2020 (the Kanavape case) that CBD is not a narcotic under EU law.
-This landmark decision established that member states cannot prohibit the sale of CBD products legally produced in another EU country.
-The ruling opened the door for the free movement of cannabis light products across Europe.
+This landmark decision established that member states cannot in principle prohibit the sale of CBD products legally produced in another EU country.
+The EU CAP cap for industrial hemp THC has been 0.3% since 1 April 2026 (previously 0.2%).

 What You Can Buy Legally